HimanshuLab/SCI-VCF/docs/installation.md

 ----

-SumVCF can be used in multiple ways!
+SCI-VCF can be used in multiple ways!

-## 1. Use SumVCF online
+## 1. Use SCI-VCF online
-> Note: Online version of SumVCF comes with certain upload size limitations.
-To get the full functionalities of SumVCF, use a local/server installation of the tool.
+> Note: Online version of SCI-VCF comes with certain upload size limitations.
+To get the full functionalities of SCI-VCF, use a local/server installation of the tool.

 #### 1.1.
-The online version is hosted at [SumVCF](https://github.com/venkatk89/sum_vcf)
+The online version is hosted at [SCI-VCF](https://github.com/venkatk89/sum_vcf)

 <br>
 ## 2. Launch SunVCF using RStudio